MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 === Connection Establishment

 Connection Establishment is done via Bonjour using the Network Framework.
-The servers register a listener using the `NWListener` class and the `NWParameters` and local mDNS record from the injected transport protocols to listen for incoming network connections to that service.
+The servers register a listener using the `NWListener` class and the `NWParameters` and local #gls("mdns") record from the injected transport protocols to listen for incoming network connections to that service.
 Once an inbound connection is received the listener object calls the `newConnectionHandler` method previously set when configuring the listener object.
 When the method is invoked it cancels the previous connection, creates a new one and posts a message to the connection state subject, indicating that a connection has been established.
 When a listener is created a service object which represents the Bonjour service to advertise the endpoint on the local network is initialized and passed to the listener.

 #figure(
     align(